 The project consisted of two inter-related components.
 The first focused on analysing the allocation of PNG’s public resources through the budget process.
 The findings of this analysis, as well as the surveys discussed below, were then presented at twice yearly budget fora to provide a more systematic understanding of how PNG allocates its public resources, which helps reveal the government’s policy priorities.

 The second component focused on understanding local expenditure dynamics and reforms.
 Through an expenditure tracking survey focused on local schools and health facilities, we were able to better understand whether funds were been effectively managed to deliver services.
-In particular, we will focused on recent reforms to see whether they were yielding improvements in service delivery.
+In particular, we focused on recent reforms to see whether they were yielding improvements in service delivery.